-Spanish Cinema is an extremely underrated industry, but luckily we have all the time in the work to explore our other options besides Hollywood.
+Spanish cinema might seem like an extremely underrated industry, but that’s far from the truth.
+Viewers enjoy a change in the genre if they get tired of Hollywood.
 And to help us out in that regard is lo and behold our very own Netflix, which has a variety of Spanish movies listed in their catalog.

-Spanish cinema industry deserves the same attention as any other due to its sheer brilliance and the capacity to hold the viewer’s eye.
-But then there is a significant language barrier which forces us to choose different options, but we have to face it someday; why not that day be today?
+The Spanish cinema industry deserves the same attention as any other due to its sheer brilliance and the ability to hold the viewer’s eye.
+But then, there is a significant language barrier that forces us to choose different options.
+While that may be, Netflix has proper subtitles for all its Spanish titles – how else did you think people enjoyed watching “Money Heist?”

-And to make things short, we have listed down the industry’s top picks and hits of all times, so without wasting any time, let’s get into it!
+And to make things short, we have listed down the best Spanish movies on Netflix in the industry.
+So, without wasting any time, let’s get into it!

 1. El Laberinto del Fauno – Pan’s Labyrinth (2006)